Value existence for zero-sum ergodic stochastic differential games: The existence of viscosity solutions of ergodic HJBI equations

-In this section we focus on the study of the viscosity solution of ergodic HJBI equation \eqref{pde1} by vanishing limit in the discounted payoff case.
-The relationship associated with corresponding finite horizon nonlinear (possibly degenerate) second order HJBI equation is also investigated with the help of the viscosity solution of ergodic HJBI equation \eqref{pde1}.
-Note that all the results in this section can be obtained analogously for ergodic HJBI \eqref{pde2}.
+In this section, we focus on the study of the viscosity solution of the ergodic HJBI equation \eqref{pde1} using the vanishing limit method in the discounted payoff case.
+The relationship with the corresponding finite horizon nonlinear (possibly degenerate) second order HJBI equation is also investigated with the help of the viscosity solution of the ergodic HJBI equation \eqref{pde1}.
+Note that all results in this section can be obtained analogously for ergodic HJBI \eqref{pde2}.

-For the convenience of the reader, we first give the definition of the viscosity solution of (\ref{pde1}).
+For convenience of the reader, we first give the definition of the viscosity solution of (\ref{pde1}).
 The reader is also referred to \cite{CIL1992} for more details.

-\begin{definition} \emph{(i)} A viscosity subsolution of (\ref{pde1}) is a pair $(\rho,w)$, where $\rho$ is a real number and $w$ is continuous on $\mathbb{R}^n$ such that for $x\in\mathbb{R}^n$ and a test function $\varphi\in C_b^3(\mathbb{R}^n)$, we have
+\begin{definition} \emph{(i)} A viscosity subsolution of (\ref{pde1}) is a pair $(\rho,w)$, where $\rho$ is a real number and $w$ is continuous on $\mathbb{R}^n$, such that for $x\in\mathbb{R}^n$ and a test function $\varphi\in C_b^3(\mathbb{R}^n)$, we have

 whenever $w-\varphi$ has a local maximum at $x$.

 \emph{(ii)} A viscosity supersolution of (\ref{pde1}) is a pair $(\rho,w)$, where $\rho$ is a real number and $w$ is continuous on $\mathbb{R}^n$ such that for $x\in\mathbb{R}^n$ and a test function $\varphi\in C^3_b(\mathbb{R}^n)$, we have